rewind-moe/yta-rs/README.md

 Minimal implementation of
 [Kethsar/ytarchive](https://github.com/Kethsar/ytarchive) in Rust.

+⚠️ This crate is still very new.
+The API is not yet finalized and may change at any moment.
+Use at your own discretion.

 ## Usage

 This crate is meant to be used as a library.
 Currently, the executable only has